javascript-studio/schema/README.md

     - `"integer"`: Requires a number primitive that has no fractions.
     - `"string"`: Requires a string primitive.
     - `"object"`: Requires an object.
-- `regexp`: Requires the stringified value to match the regular expression.
+- `regexp`: Requires the value to be a string and match the regular expression.
-  Create a spec that strictly matches only strings like this: `all('string', /[a-z]+/)`.
 - `function`: Defines a custom specification.
 The function is expected to return `false` if the value is not considered valid.
 - `object`: Defines a nested object specification.